Spudoku/unity-git-tutorial/README.txt

   - Simply move the contents of this directory into the main project directory

 Step 4: Verify the Connection
-- In Visual Studio Code
+- In Visual Studio Code check the Source Control tab.
+It should read the Git repository
+- You should now be able to use Git with Unity!